 Resizing appoints can be booked online; it usually takes 1-7 business days (platinum rings should expect a 2 week turn-around).
 While resizing we will also perform and inspection, deep cleaning and refinishing (if requested).

-If you are outside the Bay Area, you can request a speciality insured shipping label to be sent to you.
+If you are outside the Bay Area, you can request a specialty insured shipping label to be sent to you.

 If you have additional questions about sizing or just want to talk to a real person, please reach out- we're here for you. email@example.com or 510-251-9000.